stackbill/docs/docs/marketplace-docs/hosting-apps/OWNCLOUD.md

 occ config:system:set trusted_domains 2 --value="$my_domain"
 ~~~

+ Domain's A record must be pointed to the Instance's IPADDRESS.

 Restart the apache service using the below command to apply the changes,
 ~~~
 systemctl restart apache2